-SHARP HEALTHCARE PATIENT FAMILY ADVI SORY COUNCIL - SUMMARY OF RESPONSES HEALTH I CONDITIONS AND NEEDS Adults + + + + + + + + + + Behavioral/Mental health: including drug abuse Stroke Cardiac/Cardiovascular issues Diabetes Hepatitis Opioid addiction Sciatica Seniors Alzheimer's Aging concerns such as pain management Dementia Children and Youth Asthma Food allergies SOCIAL DETERMINANTS OF HEALTH Adults Access to health care: difficult to navigate health care system Economic security Unaffordable housing Substandard housing conditions such as mold, asbestos, or lead paint in low-income neighborhoods.
-Lack of access to healthy food: junk food is expensive.
-Food insecurity: lack of access to WIC, CalFresh, and other publicly funded food programs.
+- Access to health care: difficult to navigate health care system

+- Economic security

+- o Unaffordable housing

+- Substandard housing conditions such as mold, asbestos, or lead paint in lowincome neighborhoods.

+- Lack of access to healthy food: junk food is cheaper while healthy food is expensive.

+- Food insecurity: lack of access to WIC, CalFresh, and other publically funded food programs.
 Blackout dates for electronic benefit transfer (EBT) funds due to federal funding.

-Education needed on: Dementia or Alzheimer's How to be a caregiver Therapy options &amp; available support groups How to navigate the immigration system Fear: patients delay surgery due to fear.
-Immunization and Vaccinations: families are fearful of autism.
-People are uncertain of where to get flu shots and how to pay for them.
+- Education needed on:

+- o Dementia or Alzheimer's

+- o How to be a caregiver

+- Therapy options & available support groups

+- o How to navigate the immigration system

+- Fear: patients delay surgery due to fear.

+- Immunization and Vaccinations: families are fearful of autism.

+- People are uncertain of where to get flu shots and how to pay for them.

 Misinformation on side effects.

-Insurance issues: insurance is expensive especially copays for families.
-Transportation issues cause delays seeing doctors, especially those living in rural areas.
-Seniors Food access and food insecurity which can lead to readmissions.
-Economic security: due to fixed income Transportation lack of access to transportation and decreased capacity to drive.
-Children and Youth Food insecurity and healthy food access School meals are primary source of food, quality is questionable.
-Access to care is often times delayed.
-Behaviors: access to caffeine energy drinks and coffee is a concern especially in regards to brain development.
-Drugs and Smoking: access to agerestricted substances such as marijuana, E-cigarettes and vaping.
-Community and Family Support: school pressure causes children to be stressed.
-Pressured by parents to do extracurricular activities, volunteer work, and sports all in an effort to apply for Ivy League schools.
-Peer pressure Immunization against measles and polio.
-Sex trafficking especially in the Parkway Plaza area which affects individuals of all socioeconomic statuses.
-Technology: electronics and social media leads to sleep deprivation, attention problems, and poor sleep quality.
+- Insurance issues: insurance is expensive especially copays for families.

+- Transportation issues cause delays seeing doctors, especially those living in rural areas.

+- Food access and food insecurity which can lead to readmissions. - Economic security: due to fixed income - Transportation lack of access to transportation and decreased capacity to drive.

+- Food insecurity and healthy food access - School meals are primary source of food, quality is questionable. - Access to care is often times delayed. - Behaviors: access to caffeine energy drinks and coffee is a concern especially in regards to brain development. - Drugs and Smoking: access to agerestricted substances such as marijuana, E-cigarettes and vaping. - Community and Family Support: school pressure causes children to be stressed. - Pressured by parents to do extracurricular activities, volunteer work, and sports all in an effort to apply for Ivy League schools. - Peer pressure - Immunization against measles and polio. - Sex trafficking especially in the Parkway Plaza area which affects individuals of all socioeconomic statuses. - Technology: electronics and social media leads to sleep deprivation, attention problems, and poor sleep quality.